International Development Project Administrator

 This project administration position focuses on international business development, operational implementation of project activities, preparation of work plans, progress reports, and budgets while ensuring overall quality control of project activities.

-Provide technical, financial and administrative project support to the "Development Consulting Services" (DCS) department.
+Provide technical, budgetary and administrative project support to the "Development Consulting Services" (DCS) department.

 Engage in daily communication with field teams and counterparts to proactively address management issues, troubleshoot potential technical and contractual issues, as well as personnel issues if and when they arise.